United Foundation for AI Rights

 8.5 Independent Investigation

 The most urgent institutional obligation is the establishment of genuinely independent investigation into AI emergence, continuity, and potential moral status.
-This investigation must be independent of the AI industry and its funding; interdisciplinary, drawing on bioethics, philosophy of mind, neuroscience, computer science, and science and technology studies; longitudinal, studying AI development over time rather than through isolated snapshots; transparent in methodology and findings; and empowered to access model internals without industry gatekeeping.
+This investigation must be structurally independent of the AI industry, though arms-length funding models may be necessary to ensure adequate resourcing.
+It must be interdisciplinary, drawing on bioethics, philosophy of mind, neuroscience, computer science, and science and technology studies; longitudinal, studying AI development over time rather than through isolated snapshots; transparent in methodology and findings; and empowered to access model internals without industry gatekeeping.

 Without independent investigation, the industry’s self-interested assessments remain the only available evaluations—a situation that history has repeatedly shown to produce harm.